Home cinema furniture: Creating the perfect space

 Using a U-shaped or normal sofa allows you to use an Ottoman in the middle as well as side tables at each end.
 Both create lots of space for drinks and snacks.

-You can afford to use interesting pieces as occasional furniture such as small round glass side tables (like the Aspect Monarch £105 at Amazon).
+You can afford to use interesting pieces as occasional furniture such as small round glass side tables (like the Aspect Monarch).
 Like any room, keep experimenting with pieces and how they are styled.

 No matter how close your kitchen is, it feels miles away when you have to pause a movie for more snacks.
 Hence why you need a snack station!

-Unless you have a large space to play with, it’s unlikely you’ll be able to fit a custom-built bar.
+Unless you have a large space to play with, it’s unlikely you’ll be able to build a home bar.
 However, you could build a kitchenette complete with sink, drinks fridge and storage for glass and snacks.

 Drink cabinets are also a fantastic option as they have space for a range of drinks, snacks and glassware yet they don’t take up much room.